 Putting the kidneys under stress is a terrible idea and, interestingly, they have a minimum

 amount of water that’s required to be able to

 function properly.
 The usual thinking is eight

-When your kidneys are unable to excrete the
+When your kidney are unable to excrete the

 “Young, healthy people don’t normally [get

 hyponatremia] unless they drink liters and liters of water at once, because your kidneys can only [expel] about half a liter at most an hour,” says Chris McStay, MD.

 Even though this is rainy season and the weather is usually cold,it shouldn’t hinder us from drinking enough water.

 We should also endeavour to drink water that are free from pollutants and dirts.

 Drink colourless and odourless water.